-There exists a published Schedule of Costs (fixed rates) as well as - more importantly - a Cost Calculator on the website http://www.elarb.org/ Art.
+There exists a published Schedule of Costs (fixed rates) as well as - more importantly - a Cost Calculator on the website here.
+Art.
 25.4 allows for increases and reductions as follows: In the event of a decision without oral hearing, the fees of the Schedule of Costs shall be reasonably reduced.
 In exceptionally comprehensive or difficult cases the fees of the Schedule of the Costs may be increased appropriately.
-Decisions regarding a reduction or increase of the fees will be rendered by the ElArb Arbitration Center.
+Decisions regarding a reduction or increase of the fees will be rendered by the ELArb Arbitration Center.

 Amount in dispute One arbitrator - medium Each co-arbitrator - medium

-EUR 100,000 EUR 5,692 EUR 4,194
+EUR 100,000 EUR 5,516 EUR 4,062

-EUR 1 million EUR 23,692 EUR 18,594
+EUR 1 million EUR 23,192 EUR 18,194

-EUR 10 million EUR 74,732 EUR 56,874
+EUR 10 million EUR 74,172 EUR 56,454